⚖️ Understanding The Law the Right Way | Terry Stops Explained — Pat-Downs and Legal Limits (Chapter Five)

 It is a targeted inquiry.

-Officers are allowed to ask questions.
+Officers may ask questions.

 Silence alone is not a crime.